Hydracerynitis/Ethical-Framework/README.md

 Since I was unable to learn and fully understand how to create and train a tensorflow model during the timeframe of the project, I can only evaluate Fairness Indicator's strength and weakness on non-tensorflow models.
 From what I can gather on the framework's infomation and its tutorial, I can only assume that it can provide better in-depth analysis as well as better integration into tensorflow workflow.

 Fairness Indicator only needs model's prediction and the correspounding ground truth and protected attribute to calculate model's bias metrics.
-It also offer partitioner an interface to customize the framework's output through config file (or writing config data in codes).
-It means that it can be integrated easily into the model evaluation phase of the machine learning workflow and can be customized catering to partitioner's requirements
+It also offer user an interface to customize the framework's output through config file (or writing config data in codes).
+It means that it can be integrated easily into the model evaluation phase of the machine learning workflow and can be customized catering to user's requirements

 However, its bias metrics are very limited as it only focus on visualing and comparing bias metrics between protected groups and privilleged groups from a single prediction of a single model.
 To facilitate tasks comparing mulitple predictions such as cross validation, paritioners have to write extra methods to extract data from the framework and process those data themselves.
 In addition, the bias metrics it offers are very narrow.
 As mentioned in the limitation of the experiment, it only offer metrics which definition based on predicition and ground truth, making the framework meaningless in situation where such deifinition of fairness does not apply.